iracic82/Infoblox---UDDI-Federated-IPAM/03-cloud-ipam-enforcement/assignment.md

 This will provision the AWS resources using IP address data managed in Infoblox UDDI.

+> [!IMPORTANT]
+> Note that the actual subnet_id and vpc_id values in your environment will differ from the sample output shown above.

 🧠 Pro tip:
 To review or edit the Terraform code, use the Editor tab located in the left-hand panel of the Instruqt lab environment.